-Research proposal: Michel Foucault and Omori Sogen
+In spring 1978 Michel Foucault met and practiced with Omori Sogen Roshi, one

 Michel Foucault was invited to Japan to give a series of lectures and seminars in the University of Tokyo on April of the above-mentioned year.
 During his stay in Japan, his second time in the country, Foucault expressed his interest in experiencing Zen Buddhist practice to the cultural attaché of the French embassy.
 Consequently, an interview with Omori Sogen Roshi was organised.
 Foucault practiced Zen with Omori Sogen Roshi for a few days, and records of their conversations can be found in the third volume of ́Dit et Écrits ́ (Foucault, 1994) from French sources and in Omori Sogen ́s bibliography (Dogen, 1999) by Hosokawa Dogen from Japanese sources.
 Foucault never thematised this event but, as Omori Sogen Roshi put it “I think that it is a tremendous thing that Professor Michel Foucault had such a realization in only 20 days.
 This realization will perhaps have a culturally historic meaning.
 Believing this, I set a high value on his experience and feel thankful that he came to Japan to do zazen”